rharkor/next-boilerplate/README.md

 This boilerplate uses [npm workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces) to manage multiple packages in one repository.
 The following packages are available:

-- `app`: The main application
+- `packages/app`: The main application
-- `docs`: The documentation website
+- `packages/docs`: The documentation website
-- `landing`: The landing page
+- `packages/landing`: The landing page
-- `scripts`: Scripts to help you manage your project
+- `packages/scripts`: Scripts to help you manage your project

 To run a script in a package, you can use the following command: